-- If the place selected for a SUD's installation has not the adequate soil type, the permeability of the soil addressed to the SUDs does not guarantee the filtration of the run-off water. - The electro wetland technology needs access to a waste water source with a high organic concentration.
+- If the place selected for a SUD's installation does not have the adequate soil type, the permeability of the soil addressed to the SUDs does not guarantee the filtration of the run-off water. - The electro wetland technology needs access to a waste water source with a high organic concentration.